A first-class residential development on 50+ acres in Bay City, Texas, featuring more than 200 new single-family homesites and amenities.

 “Our mission is to positively impact the lives of our employees, clients, and communities,” said Stuart A. Lynn, P.E., Founder and CEO of Lynn Development, Matagorda County resident and native.
 “We are excited to provide new single-family housing for Bay City residents.
 This development will help Matagorda County businesses attract and retain a talented workforce.
 It also solves a problem for the local school district regarding what to do with the property that had become a liability, while becoming a net positive for enrollment.”

 “We are excited about the sale of this property to the Lynn Group, and we see it as a win-win.
-We can’t wait to see what they will accomplish with this land, and we hope to see many BCISD families making their homes there,” said Dr. Marshall Scott III, Superintendent of Schools, Bay City ISD.
+We can’t wait to see what they will accomplish with this land, and we hope to see many BCISD families making their homes there,” said Dr. Marshall Scott III, Superintendent of Schools, Bay City ISD at the time of the transaction.

 “It is an honor to partner with the BCISD school board trustees and Dr. Scott regarding the sale of the old junior high school and property,” said Lynn.
 “Our company believes in this project, and the local school system, and we are prepared to make a substantial up-front investment without the need for issuing bonds or funding the project through proposed tax increases on existing residents.”

 As part of the agreement, Lynn Development will assume responsibility for asbestos removal, building demolition, and site cleanup.
 The buildings on the property have long surpassed their useful lives and have been vacant for some time.
-Their sale removes a liability from BCISD and jumpstarts the subdivision project that includes the neighboring 38-acres.
+Their sale removes a liability from BCISD and jumpstarts the subdivision project, including the neighboring 38-acres.